Jerami76/100-days-of-code/log.md

 **Today's Progress**: Wrote a grid template for no reason but, practiced grid a ton.
 Wanted to have it down and now, on to flexbox.
 May be more progress later.

-**Thoughts:** Another long overnigth of coding.
+**Thoughts:** Another long overnight of coding.
 I think flexbox is going to be easier.
 I'm starting to get the syntax down.
 I took a day off from freeCodeCamp challenges but, I feel I learned a ton more by stopping for a day.
 I'm going to take a little break, then the rest of the day I'm going to go back to FCC and learn a little, then work that challenge.
 Product landing page, here I Come.
 Tome to get some Flex in!

 **Link to work:** [Tribute Page Project 1.2 FINAL](https://codepen.io/Jerami/full/NoKGdN)